-Tom Lindsay, Ph.D., is director of the Foundation’s Center for Higher Education.
+Tom Lindsay, Ph.D., is director of the Foundation’s Center for Education Innovation and senior constitutional scholar.
 He has more than two decades’ experience in education management and instruction, including service as a dean, provost, and college president.

 In 2006, Lindsay joined the National Endowment for the Humanities (NEH) staff as director of the agency’s signature initiative, We the People, which supports teaching and scholarship in American history and culture.
 He was named Deputy Chairman and Chief Operating Officer of the NEH in 2007.